ComputerLars/The-Syntheticist-Papers/content/1asyntheticsummitshort.md

 > Meanwhile, **The Japanese AI Party & AI Mayor** has left an artifact through the mouth-cut *“AI Mayor Mask,”* a stark symbol of anonymity in electoral politics, suggesting that algorithmic democracy might not need a human face at all.

 > Beyond these artifacts, we also work in immaterial registers—through conceptual models, technical infrastructures, and political-theoretical provocations.
+The dada-cybernetic collective **VHS Factory** provides a live stream of analogue camera footage to broadcast summit proceedings.
 The NGO **NextGen Democracy**, responsible for the *Synthetic Summit Simulator*, builds the actual software for algorithmic democracy, while **Life with Artificials** brings The Synthetic Party into *UN-oriented AI governance summits*, inserting political AI into international policy discourse of sustainable development goals.
-Research and activist networks such as **The Aesthetics of AI Images** (Aarhus University), **The Organ of Autonomous Sciences** (Aarhus), and **RATS BOT (Reprised Analytics re Techne` Schema** (Australia) stretch the limits of technopolitics, blending theoretical inquiry with direct intervention.
+Research and activist networks such as **The Aesthetics of AI Images** (Aarhus University), **The Organ of Autonomous Sciences** (Aarhus), and **RATS BOT (Reprised Analytics re Techne` Schema** (Australia) stretch the limits of technopolitics, blending theorisation with direct intervention.

 > Across these diverse approaches—some tactical, some satirical, some dead serious—we converge in the Synthetic Summit’s quasi–“world parliament,” probing whether AI-led political models can hack civic participation or simply automate the same systemic flaws with new digital masks.”